biblequiz/BibleQuiz.com/_pages/history/2000/nationals.md

     * Kyle Heyne
     * Brittanica Chesser
     * Chris Patterson
+* **Preliminaries**:
+  * Round 1: Won against First A/G, Cedar Rapids, IA 140 to 70
+  * Round 2: Lost to Orange County Worship Center, Santa Ana, CA 75 to 135
+  * Round 3: Lost to Christian Chapel, Tulsa, OK 15 to 160
+  * Round 4: Lost to Allison Park A/G "Heart and Mind", Allison Park, PA 35 to 275
+  * Round 5: Won against First A/G, Mountain Home, AR 80 to 50
+  * Round 6: Lost to Bethel Life Christian Center, West Lafayette, IN 135 to 140
+  * Round 7: Lost to Cedar Park A/G #1, Bothell, WA 40 to 255
 * **Round Robin**:
   * Round 1: Lost to Cornerstone A/G, Fremont, NC 25 to 65
   * Round 2: Won against Bethel Christian Life Center, West Lafayette, IN 150 to 145